 Renting a car is the easiest way to experience the Island at your own pace.
 Companies like Avis, Enterprise, and Budget operate at the airports in San Juan, Aguadilla, and Ponce.
 The San Juan airport has the widest selection of rental car companies to choose from.
 You’ll also find rental car outposts across the Island.
 Operators with multiple branches will often let you rent from and return to different locations for an additional fee if you’re trying to get from point A to point B.

-Toll roads in Puerto Rico accept cash as well as AutoExpreso, an automated, prepaid system.
+Some toll roads in Puerto Rico accept cash, however many just accept AutoExpreso, an automated, prepaid system.
 Most rental vehicles come with an AutoExpreso tag so that you can traverse the Island freely, and your operator will bill you after you return the car.

 There are various transportation companies on the Island if you’re looking for a limo, van, shuttle, or bus to transport yourself or your group.
 Options and prices vary by company.